Edgar-Avi/frontend-phase-1-project-flatiron/README.md

 Thanks for looking, I hope you enjoy!

-## Some key points that this project will demonstrate are..
+## Some key points that this project will demonstrate are...
 <li>Access data form a public API
 <li>Display atleast 2 eventListeners
 <li>Implement an Array to iterate to interact with the API